 “Everyone sees what you appear to be, few experience what you really are”Niccolo Machiavelli – ‘The Prince’

 Famine, flood, fire, disease, conquer, and other tribulations are found to be among the fortunes that weaken or destroy a nation.
-Yet, none of these is the greatest of threats to maintaining an enduring state as corruption.
+Yet, none of these is as great a threat to maintaining an enduring state as corruption.

 It is fitting to think of the most recent revelations from the Electoral Commission’s investigation into campaigning as characterising Brexit as a force that ignited man’s propensity to vice or perversion.